19bufordcarl/CarlRPG/Myth & Shadow/Player Characters/Ancenstries/Mechanical/Primal.md

 Choose one of the following based on your ancestral environment:

 1. **Aquatic:** You can breathe both air and water and swimming is not [Difficult Movement](../../../Game%20Procedures/Combat/Movement.md#Difficult%20Movement).
+Also, you are immune being [Poisoned](../../../Game%20Procedures/Conditions/Poisoned.md).
 2. **Avian:** You can fly for short distances a time.
 You can fly with your [Movement](../../../Game%20Procedures/Combat/Movement.md) on your [Turn](../../../Game%20Procedures/Core%20Procedures/Turn.md).
-If you end your turn airborne, you fall to the ground and fall [Prone](../../../Game%20Procedures/Conditions/Prone.md).
+If you end your turn airborne, you fall to the ground [Prone](../../../Game%20Procedures/Conditions/Prone.md).
 3. **Keen Sense:** You cannot be [Surprised](../../../Game%20Procedures/Conditions/Surprised.md) so long as this sense is not impaired.
 4. **Resistance:** You are [Resistant](../../../Game%20Procedures/Conditions/Resistant.md) to either [Acid](../../../Game%20Procedures/Combat/Damage%20Types/Acid.md), [Cold](../../../Game%20Procedures/Combat/Damage%20Types/Cold.md), [Fire](../../../Game%20Procedures/Combat/Damage%20Types/Fire.md), or [Lightning](../../../Game%20Procedures/Combat/Damage%20Types/Lightning.md) damage.
-5. **Tough Hide:** You have a +1 to your [Armor Class](../../Derived%20Statistics/Armor%20Class.md).
+5. **Tough Hide:** You have a +1 bonus to your [Armor Class](../../Derived%20Statistics/Armor%20Class.md).
-6. **Nocturnal:** You can see in non-magical [Darkness](../../../Game%20Procedures/Hazards/Darkness.md). *(The [Shadowcurse](../../../Game%20Procedures/Hazards/Shadowcurse.md) is magical)*
+6. **Nocturnal:** You can see in moonlight and starlight as well as daylight.

-### Hardy

-*Optional*
-At the GM's discretion, they may also allow you to be immune to one hazard from your ancestral environment.
-It does not cause you to receive its normal negative condition, like [Poisoned](../../../Game%20Procedures/Conditions/Poisoned.md).
-Work with your GM to determine what this hazard might be.

-*Ex.
-A snake's venom, blizzards, a disease, etc.*

 ## Examples